meilisearch/documentation/learn/core_concepts/relevancy.md

 MeiliSearch allows users to define [sorting order at query time](/reference/features/sorting.md) by using the [`sort` search parameter](/reference/features/search_parameters.md#sort).
 There is some overlap between sorting and ranking rules, but the two do have different uses.

 In general, `sort` will be most useful when you want to allow users to define what type of results they want to see first.
-A good use-case for `sort` is giving the users of a webshop the option to sort by descending or ascending product price.
+A good use-case for `sort` is creating a webshop interface where customers can sort products by descending or ascending product price.

-Custom ranking rules, instead, are always active after configured and are useful when you want to highlight certain results.
-A good use-case for custom ranking rules is a webshop promoting discounted products.
+Custom ranking rules, instead, are always active after configured and will be useful when you want to promote certain types of results.
+A good use-case for custom ranking rules is ensuring discounted products in a webshop always feature among the top results.

 ## Default order